Wall Street coasts toward the finish of another record-setting week

 NEW YORK (AP) — Wall Street is coasting toward the finish of its latest record-setting week on Friday.

-The S&P 500 rose 0.2% and was on track to close out its ninth winning week in the last 10.
-The Dow Jones Industrial Average was up 98 points, or 0.2%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 rose 0.1% and was on track to close out its sixth winning week in the last seven.
+The Dow Jones Industrial Average was up 40 points, or 0.1%, as of 10:45 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 All three hit all-time highs the day before, as did the small stocks in the Russell 2000 index, which finally surpassed its prior record set in 2021.
 Stocks have been rallying on expectations that the Federal Reserve will continue to cut interest rates in order to give the economy a boost after it lowered them for the first time this year on Wednesday.

-FedEx helped lift the market after delivering stronger profit and revenue for the latest quarter than analysts expected.
-It rose 3.2%, thanks in part to strength for its domestic package business.
+FedEx helped support the market after delivering stronger profit and revenue for the latest quarter than analysts expected.
+It rose 3%, thanks in part to strength for its domestic package business.

-Newmont rose 3.2% after the gold miner sold its investment in Canada's Orla Mining for $439 million.
-It added to a stellar run, and Newmont's stock has more than doubled so far this year as the price of gold has shot to record after record.
+Newmont rose 2.9% after the gold miner sold its investment in Canada's Orla Mining for $439 million.
+It added to a stellar run, and Newmont's stock has more than doubled so far this year as the price of gold has shot to records.

 Gold has benefited from expectations for lower interest rates, along with worries about high inflation and the potential that mountains of debt for the U.S. and other governments could make their currencies worth less.

-Note: This story has been corrected to show the S&P 500 is on track for its sixth winning week in the last seven, not its ninth in the last 10.